The Changing Backyard

 Shrubs for Winter Interest

-While flowering shrubs are fantastic through the spring and summer, to truly get color year-round, we need to look at shrubs that provide winter interest.
+While flowering shrubs are fantastic through the spring and summer, to truly get color year-round, we need to look at winter interest shrubs.
 This can be accomplished through evergreen foliage, colorful branches, or berries.

 Classic Evergreens